Djeutsch/CM4X-BV-Budget/README.md

-# Computing terms of the BV-Budget using the GFDL CM4X simulations
+# BV Budget Computing from GFDL CM4X

 ## Overview

-Processing the GFDL CM4X simulations to compute and store the terms of the Barotropic Vorticity budget following the depth‐integrated Boussinesq‐hydrostatic ocean primitive equations.
+In this task, the suite of the GFDL coupled model (CM), CM4X, is used.
+The GFDL CM4X simulations are used to compute and store the terms of the Barotropic Vorticity budget following the depth‐integrated Boussinesq‐hydrostatic ocean primitive equations.